Extra! Extra! Read all about it!

 Welcome to The Torch!

-This is the thread with an exposé highlighting each actor from the show every month!
+This is the thread with an exposé highlighting each actor from the show!

 Fun Fact: The name of the school paper for Smallville High is a reference to the high school paper a young Jerry Siegel and Joe Shuster (creators of Superman) worked at, the Glenville High Torch!